 Berghaus Air tents are extremely reliable and versatile.
 This tent is an excellent choice for large families or family groups that enjoy camping together.
 It's also ideal for small hiking groups as it provides plenty of space for people to sleep comfortably without being too invasive.
 The option to separate rooms is also a plus.
 What's more, if you're embarking on a long-term holiday then this tent provides the perfect home set-up as it's spacious, durable, and offers plenty of extra-comfort features.

 One thing to note is that the tent is quite heavy when packed down, and weighs 30kg!
 For this reason, it's definitely not a tent you can take with you on a hiking adventure (without a car), and you should plan for it to take up quite a bit of space in your transport vehicle.
+It's worth comparing this article with our review of the Berghaus Air 6, if you think the Air 8 might be too bulky.

 Are Berghaus air tents any good?